How Credit for Prior Learning Helps Those Who Served

 CG: Our founder, 50 years ago, was a service member who started the institution to service members who were getting deployed.
 They were a semester in at San Diego State, and they got a notice—they had 30 days until they were redeployed.
 So, our model is actually geared toward serving the veteran population, who only has a small window of time before they get a notice and need to move.
 Our flexibility is provided through online synchronous and asynchronous delivery.
 We’ve had multiple sites across the state of California, lots of on-base teaching, and our history and our online modality really make it accessible.
 The four-week model is desirable for the working student, too.
 Rather than having four finals at the end of the semester, you have one final every month.
 You’re going through the classes one month at a time, really diving deep into that curriculum and content rather than trying to switch gears between English, then physics, then algebra or calculus.
 So, our modality has been flexible and well received by the military population for 50 years.

 And it’s available for each branch of the military.
-We built the pathway program specifically with the Marine Corps Sergeant School in Camp Pendleton.
-But for our organizational leadership program, we partner with 116 community colleges in California alone.
-This one particularly is addressing the front Marine Corps training and what was involved in that.
+We built the pathway program specifically with Palomar College’s Military Leadership program, but our Organizational Leadership program, is partnered with 116 community colleges in California alone.
+This partnership particularly addresses Marine Corps training and what is involved in that.
 There’s credit for prior learning, credit by exam, lots of different things that the military receive ACE credit for.
 So, we see service members coming into National and going into a variety of our programs.
 We have over 75 programs at National.
 Clinical lab sciences is a very popular program.
 Students that do a medical lab technician program at a community college can articulate credit for those exams.
 They take national exams and come over to National to get credit, reducing time to completion for a bachelor’s.

 CG: We often see them go into criminal justice administration, homeland security, human biology and organizational leadership.
 There’s a lot of variety, but people change their paths.
 Maybe you’ve done something in logistics and say, “But I really want to go into this other field.”
 It’s a matter of where they see themselves and making that transition.
 And that’s where we’ve been successful—helping students make that transition from one role to another, providing guidance and structure.
 Where do you want to work?
 What are you passionate about?
 What are your skills?
 What gets you excited?
 Is it something that’s totally different from what you’ve been assigned for maybe the last four or 20 years of your military obligation?
 We’ll see all kinds of things.